coufalja/regatta-client/README.md

 ```

 ### Get all records in a table without decoding keys/values to UTF-8 strings
-this example retrieves all records in the `example-table` table without decoding binary data, this is achieved by using `--binary` flag.
+this example retrieves all records in the `example-table` table without decoding binary data, this is achieved by using the `--binary` flag.
 Retrieved key-value pairs are shown as Base64 strings

 ```
 regatta-client range example-table --endpoint localhost:8443 --binary --insecure